znkbnk/To-Do-List/README.md

 Step 6: Add a checkbox to each task to allow the user to mark it as complete.
 We'll add a new property to each task in our tasks state to keep track of whether it's complete or not, and toggle that property when the checkbox is clicked.

+To use this component, you can import it into your main App.js file and render it.